MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/host-network-requirements.md

 Azure Stack HCI network traffic can be classified by its intended purpose:

 - **Compute traffic:** Traffic originating from or destined for a virtual machine (VM).
-- **Storage traffic:** Traffic for Storage Spaces Direct (S2D), using Server Message Block (SMB).
+- **Storage traffic:** Traffic using Server Message Block (SMB), for example Storage Spaces Direct (S2D).
-- **Management traffic:** Traffic important to an administrator for cluster management, such as Active Directory, Remote Desktop, Windows Admin Center, and Windows PowerShell.
+- **Management traffic:** Traffic used by the administrator for management of the cluster including Remote Desktop, Windows Admin Center, Active Directory, etc.

 ## Select a network adapter